jay-k98/HSKL_BrickBuildAR/README.md

 - Plug-in Providers > ARKit: **true**

 ## Part List
 We used parts from the community run part library [LDraw](https://www.ldraw.org/).
-The meshes were optimized in Blender.
+The meshes were optimized in Blender and exported as FBX.